drsilasaslan/app-faktenchecker/README.md

 - Displays a countdown timer for long-running requests
 - Allows users to cancel fact-checking requests that take too long

-## Credit Usage
+## API Usage

-This extension uses the Perplexity API, which comes with a $5 monthly credit for Pro users.
+This extension requires a Perplexity API key to function.
 Here's what you need to know:

-- Your $5 credit refreshes each month with your Perplexity Pro subscription.
+- You'll need to obtain an API key from Perplexity
-- The extension uses the `sonar-reasoning-pro` model, which provides high-quality fact-checking results.
+- The extension uses the `sonar-reasoning-pro` model, which provides high-quality fact-checking results
-- The tool is designed to use tokens efficiently, allowing for plenty of monthly fact checks.
+- Monitor your API usage through your Perplexity account to understand your personal usage patterns

-Tips to maximize your credit:
+Tips to maximize your API usage:
-- Focus on shorter, specific statements for the most efficient use.
+- Focus on shorter, specific statements for the most efficient use
-- For longer texts, select the most crucial parts for fact-checking.
+- For longer texts, select the most crucial parts for fact-checking
-- Monitor your usage through your Perplexity account to understand your personal usage patterns.
+- Keep track of your API usage to stay within your desired limits

 ## Troubleshooting